How to Set Up a VoIP Phone Tree in 4 Steps

 Bottom Line

 When setting up a phone tree, keep the process simple and your customer in mind.
-Consider how you phrase statements because a well-planned flow maximizes self-service, ensuring your agents are focused on the calls that maximize their skills.
+Consider how you phrase statements because a well-planned flow maximizes self-service, ensuring your agents are focused on the calls that match their skills.
 Now that we’ve learned how to set up a phone tree, it’s time to fit it into your VoIP communications system.
 Read our guide on how to set up a VoIP system to learn more.